Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the mpv segment and utilize the same 5-door MPV body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Renault-engineered powertrain under the hood, a 4-cylinder, 8-valves 107hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 105hp engine designed by FIAT.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that FIAT does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Dacia with an average rating of 4.1, and models under the FIAT badge with 4.3 out of 5.
-The same official information place Lodgy as average reliability-wise, and 500L is more or less at the same level.Above it all, drivers of cars with the same engine as the Romanian car rank it on average as 4.1, while the one under the competitor's bonnet gets 2.8 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that FIAT does have a slight advantage, at least on all of the models level.
+These are the official statistics, while our visitors describe reliability of Dacia with an average rating of 4.1, and models under the FIAT badge with 4.3 out of 5.
+Some independent research have also placed Lodgy as average reliability-wise, and 500L is more or less at the same level.Above it all, drivers of cars with the same engine as the Romanian car rank it on average as 4.1, while the one under the competitor's bonnet gets 2.8 out of 5.

 Performance & Fuel economyFIAT is a bit more agile, reaching 100km/h in 0.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 181 kilometers per hour, 6km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 4.5 liters of fuel per 100 kilometers (63 mpg), in combined cycle.